 1. A baby from birth to about 2 months of age a) a toddler 2.
-A child during the earliest period of its life (usually including the time from birth to about one year old), especially before he b) a newborn or she can walk; baby 3.
-A child approximately 12 to 36 months old (the noun is derived from the word, which means to walk unsteadily, like a child of this age) c) an infant 4.
+A child during the earliest period of its life (usually including b) a newborn the time from birth to about one year old), especially before he or she can walk; baby 3.
+A child approximately 12 to 36 months old (the noun is derived c) an infant from the word, which means to walk unsteadily, like a child of this age) 4.
 A human being between the stages of birth and puberty d) an adolescent 5.
-A young person during the transitional stage from puberty to legal adulthood (age of majority) e) a pregnant woman 6.
+A young person during the transitional stage from puberty to lega al e) a pregnant adulthood (age of majority) woman 6.
 An expectant mother f) a midwife 7.
 A health professional who is trained to assist women in childbirth g) a benefit 8. (noun) The beginning of something, especially something unpleasant h) incipient 9. (adjective) Beginning to happen or develop; existing in an early stage i) an onset 10.
 Attempt to do something; energy needed to do something; activities towards the aim j) an impact 11.
 A helpful or good effect; an advantage or profit gained from something k) a child 12.
 A marked effect or influence l) an effort